jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

     AssertionError: ValueError not raised

-  the test works as expected.
+  the ``assertWakeTimeEarlier`` works as expected.
 I remove the comments and the terminal shows green again
 * I remove ``test_duration_w_an_earlier_wake_than_sleep_time`` because it is now covered by ``test_duration_w_hours_and_minutes``
 * then add an ``else`` block to line up the rest of the code in ``test_duration_w_hours_and_minutes``